-In order to identify centres craft production, of archaeologists usually look for the following: raw material such as stone nodules, whole shells, copper ore: tools: unfinished objects; rejects and waste material.
+In order to identify centres of craft production, archaeologists usually look for the following: raw material such as stone nodules, whole shells, copper tools: unfinished objects; rejects and waste material.
 In fact, waste is one of the best indicators of craft work.
-For instance. if shell or stone is cut to make objects, then pieces of these materials will be discarded as waste at the place of production.
+For instance, if shell or stone is cut to make objects, then pieces of these materials will be discarded as waste at the place of production.